nillebco/rt-voice-assistant/README.md

 - uv: used to manage the dependencies
 - ffmpeg (used mainly for transcoding audio formats)
 - whisper.cpp (used for the STT - because it offers good support for both Mac and LInux and native GPU acceleration)
-- ollama or a similar tool to execute AI models and expose them locally with a OpenAI API
+- ollama or llama.cpp - to run AI models and expose them locally with a OpenAI API
-    also: OpenRouter or the OpenAI API
+    otherwise: OpenRouter or the OpenAI API
+- optional: npm, terraform

 A GPU will improve the performances greatly.
 This code has been tested on a Mac (M4).